mclemenceau/jira-report-to-gsheet/README.md

 ### Configuration

 1. Create a config.json file with your JIRA and Google Sheets configuration.
-    - Se example in example in the config directory
+    - See example in example in the config directory

 2. Obtain OAuth credentials from Google Developers Console for Google Sheets API and save them in the project directory.
     - To enable Google API, Google Drive API and Google Sheet API